Conditional Logic

 Next Steps

-Now that you understand conditional logic, explore these related topics:
+Now that you understand conditional logic, explore these related topics to build even more sophisticated automations: